-WordPress Migration Guide
+WordPress Migration Guide Options

-Click on the “Add Site” button.
+Click on the “Add site” button in the top right.

 Open a new tab and log in to your old hosting account, get your FTP and PHPMyAdmin details.
-Usually, you can find these credentials in your Cpanel.
+Usually, you can find these credentials in your cPanel.
 If not, you can reach out to your old host and request the information.
 You can alternatively use a plugin like Duplicator to do the migration.

 Open the MySQL editor (usually phpMyAdmin) and click on “Export” at the top to export your database.